-For reporting charitable gift annuities, see Charitable gift annuities on page 9.
+For reporting charitable gift annuities, see Charitable gift annuities on page 10.

 Box 6.
-Net Unrealized Appreciation (NUA) in Employer's Securities
+Net unrealized appreciation (NUA) in employer's securities

 Use this box if a distribution from a qualified plan (except a qualified distribution from a designated Roth account) includes securities of the employer corporation (or a subsidiary or parent corporation) and you can compute the NUA in the employer's securities.
 Enter all the NUA in employer securities if this is a lump-sum distribution.
 If this is not a lump-sum distribution, enter only the NUA in employer securities attributable to employee contributions.
 See Regulations section 1.402(a)-1(b) for the determination of the NUA.
-Also see Notice 89-25, Q/A-1, 1989-1 C.B.
+Also see Notice 89-25, Q/ A-1, 1989-1 C.B.
 662. Include the NUA in box 1 but not in box 2a except in the case of a direct rollover to a Roth IRA (See Notice 2009-75, Q/A 1).
 You do not have to complete this box for a direct rollover.

 Box 7.
-Distribution Code(s)
+Distribution code(s)

 Enter an "X" in the IRA/SEP/SIMPLE checkbox if the distribution is from a traditional IRA, SEP IRA, or SIMPLE IRA.
-It is not necessary to check the box for a distribution from a Roth IRA or for an IRA recharacterization.
+Do not check the box for a distribution from a Roth IRA or for an IRA recharacterization.

 Enter the appropriate code(s) in box 7.
-Use the Guide to Distribution Codes on pages 12 and 13 to determine the appropriate code(s) to enter in box 7 for any amounts reported on Form 1099-R. Read the codes carefully and enter them accurately because the IRS uses the codes to help determine whether the recipient has properly reported the distribution.
+Use the Guide to Distribution Codes on pages 13 through 15 to determine the appropriate code(s) to enter in box 7 for any amounts reported on Form 1099-R. Read the codes carefully and enter them accurately because the IRS uses the codes to help determine whether the recipient has properly reported the distribution.
 If the codes you enter are incorrect, the IRS may improperly propose changes to the recipient's taxes.